Ten helpful hints to get you to the other side alive

 3. Safety in numbers/The human shield

-You don’t need to make it as apparent as grabbing the nearest old lady and holding her like an ironing board in the face of the oncoming rush, but the safety in numbers/human shield method is perhaps the most basic and instinctive way of protecting your own ass whilst crossing the road in Vietnam.
+You don’t need to make it as obvious as grabbing the nearest old lady and holding her like an ironing board in the face of the oncoming rush, but the safety in numbers/human shield method is perhaps the most basic and instinctive way of protecting your own ass whilst crossing the road in Vietnam.
 Like a mid-Atlantic bait ball protecting itself from predatory jaws, it makes sense to stick together.
 A more substantial target is far more likely to give your average speeding motorbike pause for thought when considering whether to plow right through you or take the effort to steer around.
 It also offers the advantage that if he doesn’t pause for thought, the old and the weak can always be corralled into sacrificing themselves for the greater good out front.

 4. Slow and steady wins the race